tsedekey/WordCountCLI/README.md

 ## Assumptions
 - The input file is a plain text file with ASCII encoding.
 - Words are separated by spaces.
-- Users can enter "exit" to end the session.
 - Word count is case-insensitive.
 - Punctuation is ignored.